School-based health care services (SBHS)

 Sample SBHS contract

-School Districts interested in contracting with the SBHS program must complete a Contractor Vendor Intake form.
-Submit completed forms via email to the SBHS program manager.
+School Districts interested in contracting with the SBHS program must complete a Contractor Intake form.
+Submit completed form via email to the SBHS program manager.

 SBHS sends updates via our email communications tool, GovDelivery.